-The bacterium Pseudomonas lachrymans that causes "bacterial wilt" can survive in the gut of beetles in winters and it is a serious concern in central and eastern United States (Alston and Worwood 2008).
+The bacterium Pseudomonas lachrymans that causes bacterial wilt can survive in the gut of beetles in winters, and it is a serious concern in central and eastern United States (Alston and Worwood 2008).
 In the spring, these beetles spread the bacterium either through their feces or contaminated mouthparts.
 Feeding damage on young leaves or cotyledons leads to open entry points for the pathogen.
-The bacterium multiplies quickly within the plant's vascular system, and starts producing blockages that cause wilting (Bessin 2010) in many cucurbits (watermelons are not affected) (Webb 2010).
-Spotted cucumber beetles also vector other diseases like squash mosaic virus, cucumber mosaic virus, bean mosaic virus, maize chlorotic mottle and machlo virus (Alston and Worwood 2008).
+The bacterium multiplies quickly within the plant's vascular system and starts producing blockages that cause wilting (Bessin 2010) in many cucurbits (watermelons are not affected) (Webb 2010).
+Spotted cucumber beetles also vector other diseases like Squash mosaic virus, Cucumber mosaic virus, Bean mosaic virus, and Maize chlorotic mottle virus (Alston and Worwood 2008).